Base class for polyhedra: Initialization and access to Vrepresentation and Hrepresentation

 Return a generator for the defining inequalities of the polyhedron.

-A generator of the inequality Hrepresentation objects.
+OUTPUT: a generator of the inequality Hrepresentation objects

 EXAMPLES: